 - You are going to have to assemble the bike yourself (or try and get a local shop to do it if you’re feeling very brave!)

-- You will have to setup saddle height etc yourself.
+- You will have to set up saddle height and similar measurement-based aspects yourself.

 - You are unlikely to get any kind of service deal thrown in so this will be an additional cost in the first few months (most bikes require a tune up fairly soon after purchase due to things such as cable stretch)

 - You won’t be able to have a test ride so size / fit may be an issue (though some online stores now give you a cooling off period).